-Once the site has been inspected, we use two or three approaches when determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

-Here, the appraiser analyzes information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
-This estimate often sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser analyzes information on local construction costs, labor rates and other elements to figure out how much it would cost to build a property similar to the one being appraised.
+This figure commonly sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers are intimately familiar with the subdivisions in which they work.
-We innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of particular features to the residents of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's market value There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-The bottom line is: An appraiser from Gold Coast Appraisal Group LLC will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Gold Coast Appraisal Group LLC will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.